microsoft/DeepSpeed/blogs/deepspeed-ucp/README.md

 distributed representation for saving, and consolidated representation for loading.
 This is achieved using two key mechanisms.
-First, the universal checkpoint format, which consists of a consolidated representation of each model parameter and metadata for mapping parameter fragments into training ranks of arbitrary model-parallelism configuration.
+First, the universal checkpoint format, which consists of a consolidated representation of each model parameter, and metadata for mapping parameter fragments to the ranks of an arbitrary parallel training configuration.
 Second, the universal checkpoint language, a simple but powerful and robust specification language for converting distributed checkpoints into the universal checkpoint format.